arduino/docs-content/content/micropython-course/course/08.examples/examples.md

 oled.show()
 ```

-You should now see Arduino + MicroPython being printed on the screen.
+You should now see Arduino + MicroPython printed on the screen.

 ![OLED screen output](./assets/Oled.png)

 ## Buzzer

-This example shows how to use a [Grove Buzzer](https://store.arduino.cc/products/grove-buzzer-piezo?queryID=9655030cc2165861ec71fa900ef46f8b).
-Following the same principle connect the button as shown in the circuit below, copy the code to ``main.py``, and press play to see it in action.
+This example shows how to use a [Grove Buzzer](https://store.arduino.cc/products/grove-buzzer-piezo).
+Following the same principle connect the button as shown in the circuit below.

 ![Buzzer Circuit](./assets/circuitBuzzer.png)

+To use this component, copy the script script below into your `main.py` file, and run it by clicking the **"Run"** button.

 ```python
 from machine import Pin, PWM